Exams

 Work on the timetable starts 3-4 months before the exam period and involves several different stages and checks.
 Specialist exam scheduling software is used to try and ensure the best possible timetable is created.

-• Avoiding exam clashes (normally achieved for 100% of students)
+• exam clashes (normally achieved for 100% of students)

-Due to the complexities of scheduling between 650-900 exams for each main exam period for over 15,000 different students, it is not possible to avoid students having exams scheduled on consecutive days.
+We schedule between 650-900 exams for each main exam period for over 15,000 different students.
+Due to the complexities it is not possible to avoid students having exams scheduled on consecutive days.

 Help on preparing for exams is available on the Exam Rules and Guidance webpage.